hyosubkim/bayes-toolbox/.ipynb_checkpoints/README-checkpoint.md

 `import src.bayesian_stats as bst`

 ## Where can I get more help?
+If you're just starting off with Bayesian statistics, the two best introductory textbooks I know of are ["Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan"](https://sites.google.com/site/doingbayesiandataanalysis/home?authuser=0) by John Kruschke and ["Statistical Rethinking"](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+If you already have some background in Bayesian inference but are new to Python and/or PyMC, the PyMC developers have some great example notebooks [here](https://www.pymc.io/projects/examples/en/latest/gallery.html).

+## Notice any bugs or have suggestions?
 I welcome your suggestions for improvement.
 Feel free to open a new issue through GitHub.
 However, please keep in mind that I am a full-time academic [researcher](https://osf.io/y75ud/wiki/home/) and not a software developer, so I may not have the time or the know-how to implement even moderately complicated suggestions.

+## Are there any plans to further develop BST?
+Yes!
+I plan to add the following in the near future:

+- Bayesian logistic regression
+- Bayes Factors
+- Bayesian meta-analysis
+- Example notebooks utilizing prior and posterior predictive checks

 ## Acknowledgments
 - [John Kruschke](https://jkkweb.sitehost.iu.edu/)